 Members needing a CRS designation determination should be referred to the AHCCCS Division of Member Services (DMS)..
 Members have access to the same AHCCCS covered services as they did prior to October 1, 2018.

 Arizona’s Children’s Rehabilitative Services (CRS) program, authorized by ARS 36-261 et seq., was originally created in 1929 to serve children with complex health care needs who required specialized services coordinated by a multidisciplinary team.
 The State of Arizona opted into the Medicaid program in 1982.
 CRS was folded under the AHCCCS umbrella in order to leverage federal dollars in providing medically necessary care.
 However, the CRS program and the services provided remained “carved out” of the AHCCCS managed care model, a model designed to facilitate accessibility to quality cost-effective care.

 Historically, the CRS carve-out program provided specialty services to children with specific qualifying medical conditions.
-Care and services for the CRS qualifying condition(s) were provided through the sole CRS Contractor.
-However, that same member may also have received other acute care services through a different AHCCCS Contractor or through the American Indian Health Plan (AIHP), or received long-term care services through a different AHCCCS Long Term Care Contractor or the American Indian Fee-for-Service environment, as well as receiving behavioral health services through a Regional Behavioral Health Authority (RBHA) or a Tribal Regional Behavioral Health Authority (TRBHA).
+Care and services for the CRS qualifying condition(s) were provided through a sole CRS Contractor.
+However, that same member may also have received other acute care services through a different AHCCCS Contractor or through the American Indian Health Program (AIHP), or received long-term care services through a different AHCCCS Long Term Care Contractor, as well as receiving behavioral health services through a Regional Behavioral Health Authority (RBHA) or a Tribal Regional Behavioral Health Authority (TRBHA).

 This fragmentation caused confusion for families and providers, and created payment and care coordination responsibility issues between delivery systems.
 Improving the situation required a model design that reduced fragmentation and ensured optimal access to primary, specialty and behavioral health care and which offers effective coordination of all service delivery through one AHCCCS Contractor.